 Stefan Malfèr was born in 1949 in Bolzano (Bozen).
 He studied history and German at the University of Vienna where he received his PhD in 1975.
-From 1976, he was employed as volume editor, editor and project leader working on the edition ‘The Minutes of the Council of Ministers of Austria and of the Austro-Hungarian Monarchy 1848−1918’ at the Austrian East and Southeast Europe Institute, and from 2008 at the Austrian Academy of Sciences (Commission for the History of the Habsburg Monarchy – later the Institute of Modern and Contemporary History).
+From 1976, he was employed as volume editor, editor and project leader working on the edition ‘The Minutes of the Council of Ministers of Austria and of the Austro-Hungarian Monarchy 1848−1918’ at the Austrian East and Southeast Europe Institute, and 2008-2014 at the Austrian Academy of Sciences (Commission for the History of the Habsburg Monarchy – later the Institute of Modern and Contemporary History / Institute for Habsburg and Balkan Studies).
 Stefan Malfèr is a member of the Accademia Roveretana degli Agiati (since 2001) and a member of the Commission for Modern Austrian History (since 2009).
 He has published monographs, co-edited publications and lectured on the history of Austria and Austria’s relations to Italy and Hungary.

 Period: 19th and 20th centuries.

 Area: Habsburg Monarchy, Republic of Austria, Italy, Hungary